open-source-labs/SeeQR/roadmap.md

         - found in backend/helperFunctions.ts

     - Fix importing MySQL databases (currently creating an extra hollow copy or not working at all)

+        - Currently importing MySQL databases will work when only MySQL server is up on MAC OS.

     - add ability to have multiple sqlite databases